SAP-samples/partner-reference-application/Tutorials/23-Multi-Tenancy-Develop-Sample-Application.md

               service-plan: app-runtime
         ```

-  2. Go to the app router config file, which is located in the *app* folder ([*xs-app.json*](../../../tree/main-multi-tenant/app/xs-app.json)) and route the app router to the `poetryslammanager` application as default.
-This will forward requests to the app router directly to the application.
+  2. Go to the app router config file, which is located in the *app/router* folder ([*xs-app.json*](../../../tree/main-multi-tenant/app/router/xs-app.json)) and route the app router to the `poetryslams` application as default.
+This will forward requests to the app router directly to the *Poetry Slams* application.
 Ensure that the file is as follows:

         ```json
         {
-              "welcomeFile": "poetryslammanager/",
+          "welcomeFile": "poetryslams/",
           "routes": [
             {
               "source": "^(.*)$",
               "target": "$1",
               "service": "html5-apps-repo-rt",
               "authenticationType": "xsuaa"
             }
           ]
         }
         ```

-  3. In the Poetry Slam Manager application routing config file, which is located in the *app/poetryslammanager* folder ([xs-app.json](../../../tree/main-multi-tenant/app/poetryslammanager/xs-app.json)), route the default path to the `index.html` file and offer a path to the OData service.
+  3. In the *Poetry Slams* application routing config file, which is located in the *app/poetryslams* folder ([xs-app.json](../../../tree/main-multi-tenant/app/poetryslams/xs-app.json)), route the default path to the `index.html` file and offer a path to the OData service.
-  Ensure that the application [*xs-app.json*](../../../tree/main-multi-tenant/app/poetryslammanager/xs-app.json) config file is as follows:
+  Ensure that the application [*xs-app.json*](../../../tree/main-multi-tenant/app/poetryslams/xs-app.json) config file is as follows:

         ```json
         {
           "welcomeFile": "/index.html",
           "authenticationMethod": "route",

           "routes": [
             {
-                  "source": "^/odata/v4/poetryslammanager/(.*)$",
+              "source": "^/odata/v4/poetryslamservice/(.*)$",
-                  "target": "/odata/v4/poetryslammanager/$1",
+              "target": "/odata/v4/poetryslamservice/$1",
               "destination": "srv-api",
               "authenticationType": "xsuaa",
               "csrfProtection": true
             },
             {
               "source": "^(.*)$",
               "target": "$1",
               "service": "html5-apps-repo-rt",
               "authenticationType": "xsuaa"
             }
           ]
         }

         ```

-  4. Go to the *index.html* file located in */app/poetryslammanager/webapp/* folder.
+  4. Go to the *index.html* file located in */app/poetryslams/webapp/* folder.
 In the project, an implemented app router is used to serve the web page now instead of the managed app router provided by SAP Build Work Zone, so the file needs to be reverted back to the originally generated HTML file.
-Besides this, the style information is put into a separate file ([*initAppStyle.css*](../../../tree/main-multi-tenant/app/poetryslammanager/webapp/util/initAppStyle.css)) to avoid inline style definitions.
+Besides this, the style information is put into a separate file ([*initAppStyle.css*](../../../tree/main-multi-tenant/app/poetryslams/webapp/util/initAppStyle.css)) to avoid inline style definitions.

-      1. Copy the file [*initAppStyle.css*](../../../tree/main-multi-tenant/app/poetryslammanager/webapp/util/initAppStyle.css) into the folder */app/poetryslammanager/webapp/util/* of your project.
+      1. Copy the file [*initAppStyle.css*](../../../tree/main-multi-tenant/app/poetryslams/webapp/util/initAppStyle.css) into the folder */app/poetryslams/webapp/util/* of your project.
-      2. Delete the files *setContent.js* and *setShellConfig.js* in the folder */app/poetryslammanager/webapp/util/*.
+      2. Delete the files *setContent.js* and *setShellConfig.js* in the folder */app/poetryslams/webapp/util/*.
 They were only needed in the one-off deployment with SAP Build Work Zone.
-      3. Ensure that your [*index.html*](../../../tree/main-multi-tenant/app/poetryslammanager/webapp/index.html) is as follows:
+      3. Ensure that your [*index.html*](../../../tree/main-multi-tenant/app/poetryslams/webapp/index.html) is as follows:
           ```html
             <!doctype html>
             <html>